CsatiZoltan/t8code-wiki/Coding-Guideline.md

 in a single indent commit.

 Let us do a quick example.
-Suppose we added a function `foo` to `t8_foo.c`, but other parts of the file are unindented (of course not you, but other developers are to blame for this shameful error ;) ).
+Suppose we added a function `foo` to `t8_foo.c`, but other parts of the file are unindented (of course not you, but other developers, are to blame for this shameful error ;) ).

 ```bash
 # Add your changes to the commit